- Difference omega-3 and fish oil

 There are many conversations going on about improving your diet and what kind of supplements are best for you.
 Omega-3, fish oil, essential fatty acids, docosahexaenoic acid and polyunsaturated fatty acids are just some of the terms that are being used when talking about those types of supplements and this can seem overwhelming and difficult to understand at first.

 Fish oil is an oil that is produced by the fish’s fat and tissues and contains Omega-3 fatty acids such as eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 However, the fish does not produce those itself but acquires it through its diet by feeding on other fish and microalgae.

-Omega-3 are a type of polyunsaturated fats and come in several different forms, all of which are important for the human body and should be part of your diet.
+Omega-3s are a type of polyunsaturated fats and come in several forms, all of which are important for the human body and should be part of your diet.
 Some but not all of those forms of Omega-3 can be found in fish oil, and those words can therefore not be used interchangeably.

 The biggest difference between fish oil and Omega-3 is that fish oil contains some types of Omega-3 fatty acids, which are a specific molecular configuration defined by its structure.
 Fish oil however, is more of an overall term for an oil that can be gained from a variety of fish and contains other elements besides Omega-3 fatty acids.